LDWLab/Ribovision_2.0_GT/README.md

 ## Installation

-1. Initial set up:
+1. Initial set up and prerequisites:

 	a.
 Linux distribution (Native Linux system or <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2">WSL</a>)

+	After it has been set up make sure it is updated:

+	>sudo apt-get update

+	>sudo apt-get upgrade

 	b. <a href=" https://code.visualstudio.com/docs/setup/setup-overview">Visual Studio Code</a> (VS Code)

 	c.
 Follow the first two sections of <a href="https://code.visualstudio.com/docs/setup/setup-overview">this guide</a> to install a virtual python environment for the Django project (at least python3.6).

 	d.
+Install Mafft:

+	>sudo apt-get install -y mafft

+	e.
 Instal git and get an account on github.com.
 Contact the current admin to receive access to the project repository, as well as user account and password for the MySQL database.

-	e.
+	f.
 In the Linux startup file (.bashrc or .bash_profile) add these lines:

 	>export DJANGO_SECRET_KEY='' (provided by admin)